ivantronics/tetris/README.md

 # tetris
-Simple tetris game in pygame I coded as practice
+Simple tetris game in pygame I coded for practice